DWAplatform/fintech-platform-sdk-ios/README.md

 7. Peer to peer transfers
 8. (profile) User personal informations

-Sample usage CashIn API Component in Kotlin
+Sample usage CashIn API Component in Swift
 -------------------------------------------------

 Fintech Account (accountId) is credited with 20,00 € using a card (cardId) owned by the user (userId)